 BEDROOM STOOL 1011

 The red stool is made from moulded plastic with a metal base and thin legs, which fits deep inside.
 They are produced in various colours, red, purple, cream, light blue, pink and turquoise.

-The Jenny’s Home Bedroom Stool 1011. the legs are now gold and not so pointed.
+The Jennys Home Bedroom Stool 1011. the legs are now gold and not so pointed.

 Welcome to the dreamy comfort of a dolls’ bedroom equipped with Tri-and’s bedroom furniture.
 Nothing has been forgotten – from the combined bookshelf and double-bedhead to the dainty dressing stook, Wardrobe, chest of drawers and dressing-table have that undeniable ‘High Wycombe’ look and are available in a contrasting scheme of black and dove grey.
 Divan bed has separate head-board, spring overlay, bolster, pillows, eiderdown and bed-spread.
 Here also we catch a flimpse of a dools ideal bathroom, realised in buttercup and black.

 The Dressing Table was produced in the style of G Plan, the colour mainly [Tola and Black range].
 It was made of moulded plastic with two large drawers and two smaller ones.
 The early mirrors did not have a frame around them.
 The picture above shows a later model with a brown edge around the mirror.
 The picture below showing a mirror with no brown edge.